shubhexists/transformers/README.md

-Implementation of transformer architecture based on [Attenton is All You Need](https://arxiv.org/abs/1706.03762)
+Implementation of transformer architecture based on [Attention is All You Need](https://arxiv.org/abs/1706.03762)